cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 If running an analysis for multiple pulsars on a large stretch of data it is recommended that you split the analysis up to run as many separate jobs.
-If you have access to a computer cluster (such as those available to the LVK, or via the OSG), or an individual machine (see below), running the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job scheduler system, the analysis can be split up using the ``cwinpy_heterodyne_dag`` pipeline script.
+If you have access to a computer cluster (such as those available to the LVK, or via the `Open Science Grid <https://opensciencegrid.org/>`_), or an individual machine (see below), running the `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ job scheduler system, the analysis can be split up using the ``cwinpy_heterodyne_dag`` pipeline script.
 We will also describe examples of using this.
 In some cases you may need to generate a proxy certificate to allow the analysis script to